migueldeicaza/SwiftGodotKit/README.md

 application and driving Godot from Swift, without having to use an extension.

-Take a look at the `UglySample` here to see how it works.
+Take a look at the `TrivialSample` here to see how it works.

 Reference this Package.swift and then you can write a simple program like this: